dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 Booleans represent a binary value in both Dart (`bool`) and Swift (`Bool`).

 ### Null safety

-Dart supports null safety, making any type non-nullable by default (as of Dart 2.12).
-This works pretty much the same as Swift's _optionals_.
+Dart enforces sound null safety.
-By default, types can't contain a null value, unless marked as `nullable` (`optional` in Swift), with a question mark at the end of the type.
+By default, types don't allow a null value unless marked as nullable.
+Dart indicates this with a question mark (`?`) at the end of the type.
+This works like Swift's _optionals_.

 ### Null-aware operators